5jt/dyalog-cookbook/manuscript/10_documentation.md

 #### History

-If `History` is niladic and returns either a simple text vector or a vector of text vectors then these pieces of information are then integrated accordingly into the document.
+If `History` is niladic and should not return a result.
+Instead it should carry comments with information about the history of the script.

-We had already a function `Version` in place but so far we've added comments regarding the different versions to it.
+We had already a function `Version` in place, and so far we've added comments regarding the different versions to it.
 Those should go into `History` instead.
 Therefore we reaplace the existing `Version` function by these three functions:

 ~~~
 ∇ Z←Copyright